RJ-DP/keywords/README.md

 Peripherals: These are components that interact with the outside world, such as I/O interfaces (USB, Ethernet, etc.), sensors, and actuators.

 Interconnect: This is the network of connections that allows the various components to communicate with each other.

+Storage

+Primary Storage (Main Memory)

+•	Types:

+- RAM (Random Access Memory): Most common type, offering fast read/write access to data.

+- ROM (Read-Only Memory): Stores data permanently and cannot be modified.

+- Cache Memory: Small, high-speed memory used to store frequently accessed data for faster retrieval.

+Secondary Storage

+•	Purpose: Used for long-term data retention and has a much larger capacity compared to primary storage.

+•	Characteristics:
+	Non-volatile: Retains data even when the power is off.
+	Slower access speed compared to primary storage.
+	Larger capacity than primary storage.

+•	Types:

+-	Hard Disk Drives (HDDs): Traditional storage devices with magnetic disks for data storage.

+-	Solid-State Drives (SSDs): Use flash memory for faster data access and have no moving parts.

+-	Optical Discs (CDs, DVDs, Blu-rays): Use laser technology to read/write data on a reflective surface.

+>	Magnetic Tapes: Used for large-scale data archiving and backup.